How to get a visa for Egypt

 The government fees for an Egypt visa are:

-- USD 25 for the single-entry visa.
+• USD 25 for the single-entry visa.

-- USD 60 for the multiple-entry visa.
+• USD 60 for the multiple-entry visa.

 How far in advance should an Egypt visa be applied for?

-What are the entry borders to Egypt?
+What are the entry points into Egypt?

 Airports